Canon 1D C vs 5D Mark II

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

-Concerning battery life, the 1DC gets 1120 shots out of its LP-E4N battery, while the 5D Mark II can take 850 images on a single charge of its LP-E6 power pack.
+Concerning battery life, the 1DC gets 1120 shots out of its Canon LP-E4N battery, while the 5D Mark II can take 850 images on a single charge of its Canon LP-E6 power pack.
 As can be seen in the images above, the 1DC has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the 5D Mark II, Canon provides the BG-E6 vertical grip as an optional accessory (see here on eBay).
+In order to provide similar functionality for the 5D Mark II, Canon provides the BG-E6 vertical grip as an optional accessory (see here on ebay).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Camera Model |
+# | Camera Model |

 Camera Width |